-In this review guide, we gonna take a look at the new Olight Odin 2000 lumen flashlight.
+In this review guide, we gonna take a look at the new Olight Odin 2000 lumen flashlight for long gun usage.

-It’s a dedicated weapon Scout style light from Olight, in direct competition with the Surefire M600 Scout.
+It's a dedicated weapon Scout light from Olight, in direct competition with the Surefire M600 Scout.
 What's cool about the Odin is that it fits any Scout light style mounting accessories such as M LOK, Picatinny & KeyMod that are already readily available on the market today.

 Does it live up to the standard? let's check it out below:

 The Olight Odin's high lumen and candela outputs are the first two core specs that made this light very appealing for a long gun & home defense applications.